ironcore-dev/dpservice/docs/testing/automated_benchmark_test.md

 2. `./provision.py --clean-up`.
 It is expected that the provisioned VMs are destroyed and undefined.

+It is possible to login into the provisioned VMs with the user name `root` and password `test123`, using the libvirt's console.

 # Execution of test script
 This test suite is invoked by executing the script `runtest.py` under the repository `/test/benchmark_test`.
 In oder to run dpservice either natively or via container, please make sure that a valid dp_service.conf file is created under `/tmp`.